CodeSigils/webpack4-react16-setup/README.md

 Run `yarn help` and read about global options for setup.

-**Tip:** Yarn is ideal with `NVM` since is not forcing you to migrate your globally installed modules every time you change `Node` version.
+**★ Tip:** Yarn is ideal with `NVM` since is not forcing you to migrate your globally installed modules every time you change `Node` version.

 #### 1.5 - Babel presets installation setup (Official and experimental)